wyattmunson/semver-plugin/README.md

 #### `EXISTING_VERSION`

 If semrel detects an existing or prior version number, this will be set to that version number , e.g., `1.3.26`.
-This will be populated even if the version doesn't change, assuming a prior version number exists.
+This is populated when a prior version number is found (even if the version doesn't change).
+It is null when no prior version number exists.

 #### `VERSION_STATUS`

-Outputs a short string describing the status of the semrel run.
+Outputs a short string describing the status of the version check.

 - Three output states
-  - `Upgraded version` - the version was changed and a previous version was detected
+  - `Upgraded version` - the version was changed and a previous version was detected.
+The version number will be upgraded.
-  - `First run (no previous version)` - a version change was detected, but no prior version was found
+  - `First run (no previous version)` - a version change was detected, but no prior version was found.
+The first version number will be created.
   - `No changes detected` - no version change was detected, or an unexpected error occurred
 - This can be used in subsequent steps to determine whether to run a command or some other logic.

 ## Repo Configuration

-Slight changes to your code repository.
+Make these changes in you codebase to add semantic versioning to you code repository.

 > Your repo does not need to use Node.js